 It stays connected to the wi-fi.
 It doesn’t jam easily at all, and when it does, it’s very easy to fix.
 You can print a lot of pages very quickly, and you can print them double-sided to save paper.

 Because it’s laser, you don’t have to deal with printer heads clogging or frequently replacing expensive inkjet cartridges.
-While the laser printer cartridges for this printer are not cheap (check prices on genuine Brother high yield cartridge on Staples or Amazon), they print about 8,000 pages.
+While the high yield laser printer cartridges for this printer are not cheap, they print about 8,000 pages.

 At current prices, that comes out to something like 1.3 cents per sheet.
 Inkjet is never as affordable.
 And if you don’t print regularly, nothing will clog up or dry out between uses.